 As I urged you upon my departure for Macedonia, remain on at Ephesus so that you may instruct certain men not to teach strange doctrines,1 Timothy 1:3(NASB)

-Throughout his ministry, one of the greatest concerns of the apostle Paul, were those who deliberately infiltrated Christian communities from outside or within the congregation.
-Such men would draw others away from the pure gospel of grace, which he received by direct revelation from the Lord Jesus.
+Throughout his ministry, one of the greatest concerns of the apostle Paul was those who deliberately infiltrated Christian communities from outside or within the congregation.
+Such men would draw others away from the pure gospel of grace which Paul himself had received by direct revelation from the Lord Jesus.

-As the Church grew, false teachers often incorporated myths; 'old wives' tales' and 'endless genealogies' into the pure gospel of Christ, distorting the truth, while promoting empty speculations and foolish imaginings.
-It is in this verse that Paul reminded Timothy of the time he urged him to continue teaching in Ephesus, so that he could address this problem of 'bizarre doctrine'.
+As the Church grew, false teachers often incorporated myths, 'old wives' tales', and 'endless genealogies' into the pure gospel of Christ, distorting the truth while promoting empty speculations and foolish imaginings.
+It is in this verse, that Paul reminds Timothy of the time he urged him to continue teaching in Ephesus so that he could address this problem of 'bizarre doctrine'.

 It is obvious from this verse that the problem of false teachers and the introduction of strange doctrine, was the reason that Timothy was left in Ephesus and charged with addressing this issue.
-We are not told what bizarre doctrine had infiltrated the church, but false teaching was one of the biggest problems facing the early church and continues to be of serious concern today.
+We are not told what bizarre doctrine had infiltrated the church at Ephesus, but false teaching was one of the biggest problems facing the early Church, and continues to be of serious concern today.

-Heavenly Father, when I consider how seriously a Christian’s spiritual growth can be impeded by false doctrine and how deeply entrenched many unscriptural teachings have become within churches today, I pray that in Your goodness and grace You would expose false teachers and their demonic doctrines, which have affected so many church members.
-Give discernment to all Your children and we ask that you would give elders and pastor-teachers the discernment to identify unscriptural dogma and root out and expose certain men and women, who are doing such tremendous damage to the body of Christ.
-Give me discernment I pray and help me to be vigilant and stand firm in the faith, for Your honour and glory - this I ask in Jesus' name and for Your greater glory, AMEN.
+Heavenly Father, when I consider how seriously a Christian’s spiritual growth can be impeded by false doctrine and how deeply entrenched many unscriptural teachings have become within churches today, I pray that in Your goodness and grace, You would expose false teachers and their demonic doctrines which have affected so many church members.
+Give discernment to all Your children, and give elders and pastor-teachers the discernment to identify unscriptural dogma, and root out and expose certain men and women who are doing such tremendous damage to the Body of Christ.
+Give me discernment, I pray, and help me to be vigilant and stand firm in the faith for Your honour and glory.
+In Jesus' name, AMEN.